koenrane/KR-new-site/content/review-of-but-exactly-how-complex-and-fragile.md

 > [!quote] Eliezer Yudkowsky, [_Value is Fragile_](https://www.lesswrong.com/posts/GNnHHmm8EzePmKzPk/value-is-fragile)
 > Any Future **not** shaped by a goal system with detailed reliable inheritance from human morals and metamorals, will not be optimized _for_ human morals and metamorals.

-But how do we get from "will not be optimized _for_" to "will contain _almost nothing_ of worth"?
+We must now figure out how to go from "will not be optimized _for_" to "will contain _almost nothing_ of worth"?
 There are probably a few ways of arguing this; the simplest may be:

 > [our universe has "resources"](https://www.lesswrong.com/s/ehnG4mseKF6xALmQy/p/ahZQbxiPPpsTutDy2#Convergent_Instrumental_Goals); making the universe decently OK-by-human-standards [requires resources](/seeking-power-is-often-convergently-instrumental-in-mdps) which can be used for many other purposes; most purposes are best accomplished by _not_ using resources in this way.

-This is _not_ an argument that we will deploy utility maximizers with a misspecified utility function, and that _that_ will be how our fragile value is shattered and our universe is extinguished.
+This argument does _not_ claim that we will deploy utility maximizers with a misspecified utility function, and that _that_ will be how our fragile value is shattered and our universe is extinguished.
 The thesis holds merely that

 > [!quote]Eliezer Yudkowsky, [_Value is Fragile_](https://www.lesswrong.com/posts/GNnHHmm8EzePmKzPk/value-is-fragile)
 > Any Future **not** shaped by _a goal system_ with detailed reliable inheritance from human morals and metamorals, will contain almost nothing of worth.